Energy-Based Model for Accurate Estimation of Shapley Values in Feature Attribution: Methodology

 Here $e$ is the epoch index in model training and $\Delta$ is the increment of $\zeta$ at each epoch.
 As the training epoch grows larger, the masking rate increases linearly from a preset initial value of $\zeta_{min}$ until it reaches the preset maximum masking rate $\zeta_{max}$.

 By applying the dynamic masking scheme, the GRU network recursively processes the masked input features to capture dependencies among variables.
 At each step, GRU updates its hidden state by incorporating historical masking information and generates the conditional probability estimate for the current step.
 This process enables GRU to leverage its internal gating mechanisms to retain and propagate prior masking information, thus effectively capturing feature dependencies without relying on a fixed feature order.
-The detailed procedures for training EmSHAP are listed in Algorithm~\ref{alg-1}.
+The detailed procedures for training EmSHAP are listed in Algorithm~\ref{alg-1}, and the pipeline of using EmSHAP to calculate Shapley values is illustrated in Fig.~\ref{fig2-0}.